|

 acceptance that all knowledge is asymptotic: a perpetual, uncompleted

-rapprochement with the real.
-The detail becomes the privileged aperture into
+rapprochement with un-emerged potential.
+The detail becomes the privileged

-this asymptotic pursuit, an unending generosity rather than a curse.
-Here, the
+aperture into this asymptotic pursuit, an unending generosity rather than a

 abyss is not a nihilistic void but an inexhaustible plenitude whose infinite